jlprat/akka-http-workshop/README.md

 - Handling Rejections and Exceptions
 - How to deal with blocking code

+To run them switch to the `exercises` branch!

 ## Code Together
 Additionally to this, there is a hands-free exercise under the `bookstore` package.
  The main idea of this is to practice what has been learned during the workshop.